-- Make sure your eggs are at room temperature.
-Otherwise, the shell will split once you lower them into the boiling water, and you'll have whites leaking from the shell.
+- Make sure your eggs are room temperature.
+Otherwise, the shell will split once you lower them into the boiling water and you'll have whites leaking from the shell.

 - Why boil the water first?
-Because the hot water will cause the interior of the egg to shrink away from the shell, which makes it really easy to peel.
+Because you can perfectly time the eggs.
+The hot water will cause the interior of the egg to shrink away from the shell, which makes them really easy to peel.
 And isn't peeling boiled eggs the hardest part?
-Now you know how to boil and peel it with ease, every time.
+Now you know how to boil and peel them with ease, every time.

 Now, onto the recipe!

 The following recipe is for making 20—that is, 10 boiled eggs.
 Most deviled egg plates hold 18, so those extra two are in case one of the egg white halves tear . . . or just to have as a treat for the cook.